- What is Network Engineering?

 |Tech Mahindra Ltd.||₹425,000|

-The table is highlighting how even in the top 11 recruiters there are a few big giants who hire network engineers at a pay range above the average base pay for this job role in India.
+The table highlights how even in the top 11 recruiters there are a few big giants who hire network engineers at a pay range above the average base pay for this job role in India.
 Therefore, keep in mind that the company plays a key role in deciding network engineers’ salaries in India.

 Salary Based on Skill Set